Merkel says euro is 'too weak' due to ECB policy

 Earlier on Monday the finance ministers of Germany and France agreed their first meeting since Macron's election to strengthen the euro zone and to set up a joint working group that would present ideas by July on deepening integration within the currency union.

-Meanwhile Macron is due to meet French unions on Tuesday to discuss labour reform.
-He has said he intends to use executive decrees as soon as this summer to reform labour laws in a country where unemployment remains high at 9.6 percent.
+Meanwhile Macron is due to meet French unions on Tuesday to discuss labor reform.
+He has said he intends to use executive decrees as soon as this summer to reform labor laws in a country where unemployment remains high at 9.6 percent.

 (Reporting by Andreas Rinke; Writing by Michael Nienaber and Emma Thomasson; Editing by Greg Mahlich)